 In section II, we attempt to explain the economic growth performance in Chile from a cross-country perspective.
 We follow the approach in Barro and Lee (1994) and Easterly, Loayza, and Montiel (1997), which consists of linking aggregate economic, political, and social variables to growth rates in per capita GDP for a large sample of countries.
 The estimated model is then used to forecast the growth rate in the country and examine whether its performance has been close to expected values.
-Since our basic model is not able to fully take account for the change of the growth rate in Chile, we then extend the model to incorporate a group of factors that have changed in the country and which may help explain the regression residual.
+Since our basic model is not able to fully take account for the change of the growth rate in Chile, we then extend the model to incorporate a group of variables recently proposed in the endogenous growth literature.